 (So, we will be coordinating with PDEA to brief them of information which may help to track the connections of the arrested suspect.)

 Reyes denied using illegal drugs though he admitted that he used to sell drugs to make ends meet.

 “Namomorsyento lang kasi ako doon.
 Hindi naman ako talagang naggagaganoon, (I sell for commissions but I do not use drugs,)” he confessed.

 The suspect will face charges for violating Republic Act 9165 or the Comprehensive Dangerous Drugs Act of 2002.

-The arrested suspect, who was brought to the NCRPO office, will face charges for violation of Republic Act 9165 or the Comprehensive Dangerous Drugs Act of 2002.
-RRD (with details from Correspondent Asher Cadapan Jr.)
+The arrested suspects are facing charges for violation of Republic Act 9165 or the Comprehensive Dangerous Drugs Act. – RRD (from the report of Correspondent Dante Amento)

 UNTV is a major TV broadcast network with 24-hour programming.
 An Ultra High Frequency station with strong brand content that appeal to everyone, UNTV is one of the most trusted and successful Philippine networks that guarantees wholesome and quality viewing experience.